amal-irgashev/deep-research-forum/README.md

 # Deep Research Forum

 A deep research system that works like a moderated forum.
-The Supervisor assigns different **perspectives** to isolated researcher subagents (e.g "vendor claims vs practitioner reality" or "prototype speed vs production stability.")
+The Supervisor assigns different **perspectives** to isolated researcher subagents.
 Each researcher explores independently in the isolated environment, finding evidence through their assigned viewpoint.

-The Supervisor reads all findings, spots tensions ("Agent A found success stories, but Agent B found abandonment patterns"), then asks targeted follow-up questions.
-The final report synthesizes all perspectives into an unbiased view—forced to account for contradictory evidence rather than cherry-picking.
-Bias reduction happens through **isolation** (no groupthink) and **mandatory multi-perspective synthesis** (can't ignore conflicting findings).
+The Supervisor reads all findings, spots tensions ("Agent A found success stories, but Agent B found abandonment patterns"), then asks subagents targeted follow-up questions.
+The final report synthesizes all perspectives into an unbiased view forced to account for contradictory evidence rather than cherry-picking.
+Bias reduction happens through **isolation** and **mandatory multi-perspective synthesis** (can't ignore conflicting findings).

 ---